llzccz/deep-learning/README.md

-# Deep Learning
+# JackW_DL

-This cookiecutter creates a simple boilerplate for a Jupyter Book.
+A Deep Learning Open Book created by JackWang

 ## Usage

 ### Building the book

-If you'd like to develop and/or build the Deep Learning book, you should:
+If you'd like to develop and/or build the JackW_DL book, you should:

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-3. (Optional) Edit the books source files located in the `deep-learning/` directory
+3. (Optional) Edit the books source files located in the `JackW_DL/` directory
-4. Run `jupyter-book clean deep-learning/` to remove any existing builds
+4. Run `jupyter-book clean JackW_DL/` to remove any existing builds
-5. Run `jupyter-book build deep-learning/`
+5. Run `jupyter-book build JackW_DL/`

-A fully-rendered HTML version of the book will be built in `deep-learning/_build/html/`.
+A fully-rendered HTML version of the book will be built in `JackW_DL/_build/html/`.

 ### Hosting the book